 Square, closed, and open clubface impacts

 Clubface impact lasts only a fraction of a second, so gives you very little time to correct it if it is not square.
-Millions of golf players are not getting it right. are doing.
+Millions of golf players are not getting it right.
 To hit the ball square, you first must put the club in a proper position at the top of the backswing, which means having what is known as a “square face.”